KlefaffleWaffle/student-scheduler/README.md

     * Color coding <br>
     * On-screen calendar through most of the process <br>
     * **Undo function**

-**Executive Summary**

-* !!!In a bullet-list, provide a summary that highlights...!!!
-* !!!What you've done during this phase...!!!
-* !!!and what the significance of it is...!!!
-* !!!as an executive would understand.!!!

 [Full phase I report](phaseI/)